elixir-nx/fine/README.md

 - Creating all static atoms at load time.

+- Compatible with STL container allocators and polymorphic memor resources.

 ## Motivation

 Some projects make extensive use of NIFs, where using the C API results